Swrve/swrve-ios-sdk/README.md

 ### Unvalidated IAP

-If you want to build revenue reports for your app but don’t have or want the receipt being validated by our servers, use the following function:
+If you want to build revenue reports for your app but don’t have or want the receipt being validated by our servers, use the function below.
+This might be required for any purchases made from the app not via apple - this revenue should be validated before this function is called, as any revenue sent by this event will automatically count in the Swrve dashboard.

 ```
 // Tell Swrve what was purchased.